 - By quality items, second hand

-- Instead of throwing clothes out, give them away and take a tax deduction
+- Instead of throwing clothes out, give away and take a tax deduction

 - Make your own laundry detergent